-To read more on how to prevent mold, please check out our full Mold Removal Guide.
+To read more on how to prevent mold or stop mold growing, please check out our full Mold Removal Guide.

 Pros and Cons of Treating Mold Yourself

 If the mold-affected area is small and the mold is non-toxic, you can go for mold removal by yourself.
 You may not need protective gear, but it is recommended.
 However, treating mold and doing mold cleanup yourself has pros and cons.

 Pros of DIY Mold Removal